Audi A3 hybrid performance, top speed & engine

 Audi A3 hybrid 0-62mph, top speed and acceleration

 With 201bhp to call on, the A3 40 TFSI e can reach 62mph from rest in 7.6 seconds.
-The upcoming 45 TFSI e version will be even quicker thanks to its 242bhp combined output.
+And as you might expect, the 45 TFSI e version is even quicker thanks to its 242bhp combined output, with a 6.8-second 0-62mph time.
 But it's not just 'away from the lights' acceleration that's impressive; the electric motor fills in any gaps in the petrol engine's power delivery very effectively, so you get strong acceleration at any speed.

 The standard A3 is a composed and satisfying car to drive, if not the last word in driver enjoyment.
 The hybrid version doesn't deviate from this too much, but we do have some reservations about ride quality – particularly in S line guise with sports suspension and large 18-inch alloys.
 It's not as rock-hard as some previous sporty Audis, but it's still too easily unsettled by typically bumpy British road surfaces.